-Scope: local Type: required Intent: inout.
-Specified as: a rank one or two array or an object of type psb_T_vect_type containing numbers of type specified in Table 12.
-The rank of y must be the same of x.
+Specified as: a rank one or two array or an object of type $psb_T_vect_type$ containing numbers of type specified in Table 11.
+The rank of x must be the same of y.

+'''

+beta the scalar \beta.

+Scope: global

+Type: required

+Intent: in.

+Specified as: a number of the data type indicated in Table 11.

+\mathbf{y} the local portion of global dense matrix y.

+Scope: local

+Type: required

+Intent: inout.

+Specified as: a rank one or two array or an object of type psb_T_vect_typecontaining

+numbers of type specified in Table 11.
+The rank of y must be the same of

+x.

+desc_a contains data structures for communications.

+Scope: local

+Type: required

-Scope: local Type: required Intent: in.
+Intent: in.

 Specified as: an object of type psb_desc_type.

 trans indicates what kind of operation to perform.

-trans = N the operation is specified by equation 1 trans = T the operation is specified by equation 2 trans = C the operation is specified by equation 3 work work array.
+trans = N the operation is specified by equation 1

+trans = T the operation is specified by equation 2

+trans = C the operation is specified by equation 3

+Scope: global

+Type: optional

+Intent: in.

-Scope: global Type: optional Intent: in.
-Default: trans = NSpecified as: a character variable.
+Default: trans = N

+Specified as: a character variable.
-Scope: localType: optional Intent: inout.
-Specified as: a rank one array of the same type of x and y with the TARGET attribute.

-y the local portion of result matrix y.
+work work array.

 Scope: local

+Type: optional

+Intent: inout.

+Specified as: a rank one array of the same type of x and y with the

+TARGET attribute.

+On Return

+\mathbf{y} the local portion of result matrix y.

+Scope: local

 Type: required

 Intent: inout.

-Specified as: an array of rank one or two containing numbers of type specified in Table 12.
+Specified as: an array of rank one or two containing numbers of type

+specified in Table 11.

 info Error code.

+Scope: local

+Type: required

-Scope: local Type: required Intent: out.
+Intent: out.

 An integer value; 0 means no error has been detected.

+'''